Kintyre/ksconf/docs/source/dyn/cli.rst

                             ongoing merge and one-time ad-hoc use.
         diff                Compare settings differences between two .conf files ignoring spacing and sort order
+        package             Create a Splunk app .spl file from an application directory
         filter              A stanza-aware GREP tool for conf files promote             Promote .conf settings between layers using either batch or interactive mode.
 Frequently this is used to